Katherine Dixon, PT, DPT, Certified Vestibular Specialist

 Sarah Homan, PT, DPT

 Sarah joined the Action Potential team in October of 2015 and brings enthusiasm and the latest research information to her practice.
 She earned her Doctorate degree in Physical Therapy from Thomas Jefferson University where her scholastic interests included the vestibular system, orthopedics, and movement analysis.
+She completed the APTA Vestibular Competency at Emory University in 2019.
 Sarah completed her undergraduate degree at Rider University where she played Division I Women’s Basketball.
-Sarah plans to pursue advanced training in vestibular treatment, manual therapy skills, and holistic management of pain.
+Sarah enjoys vestibular treatment, manual therapy skills, and holistic management of pain.

 In her free time, Sarah enjoys reading, listening to classical music, playing basketball, and spending time with friends and family.